 Students attending school in U.S.D.
 466 are required to be immunized according to current state immunization requirements.
 K.A.R.
 28-1-20 requires that each child entering school presents to the school authorities immunization certification from a licensed health service provider that the child has received or is in the process of receiving immunization according to Kansas State Law.
-These immunizations include age appropriate vaccinations against poliomyelitis, measles, mumps, rubella, diphtheria, pertussis, tetanus, hepatitis B, haemophilus influenzae type b (Hib), hepatitis A, and varicella.
+These immunizations include, but not limited to, age appropriate doses/schedule of the following: poliomyelitis, measles, mumps, rubella, diphtheria, pertussis, tetanus, hepatitis B, haemophilus influenza type b (Hib), hepatitis A, and varicella.

 NOTE: The parents and guardians of exempt students should be informed their students will be excluded from school in the event an outbreak of vaccine preventable disease occurs.
+Length of exclusion period varies by disease and is determined by KDHE.
+Additionally, an exemption form must also be on file with the school for those students exempt from immunization.
+Those forms can be found on the district website or from the school nurse.